 Second, logins allow you to control who sees what pricing.
 Some companies allow public users to view the site and products but hide pricing until the user is logged in.
-Other companies choose to not allow the site to be viewed at all until a user is logged.
+Other companies choose not to allow the site to be viewed at all until a user is logged.

 How will your ecommerce customers purchase?

 Will one person in the company manage all purchasing?
-Do accounts need to be setup by individuals or at the business level with multiple purchasing agents?
+Do accounts need to be set up by individuals or at the business level with multiple purchasing agents?

 Each business has varying processes for the purchase of products and services.
 Depending on that process and the layers of your company, you may require a tiered purchasing system.

 Multiple users could purchase for your company, and you may need approvers to complete certain types of transactions.
 Knowing your customers’ policies and purchasing processes is essential for developing a website where they can transact.

 How clean is your content and data integrity?